nickabattista/IB2d/README.txt

     c. update_beams() [can be made analogously]
     d. update_muscles() [can be made analogously]

--It can have pseudo-inflow conditions by inducing an arbitrary force onto the Eulerian grid
+-It can have pseudo-inflow conditions by inducing an arbitrary force onto the Eulerian
+    grid (e.g., Channel Flow Examples)

 -It can plot the following things in Matlab, if plot_Matlab flag = 1 in input2d:
     a.
 Vorticity (colormap) + Lagrangian Pts.